bgrissin/storageos_demo/README.md

     $ curl -sSL https://github.com/storageos/go-cli/releases/download/0.0.10/storageos_linux_amd64 > /usr/local/bin/storageos
     $ chmod +x /usr/local/bin/storageos

-You should be able to run the storageOS cli, test by running. *make certain your $PATH includes /usr/local/bin
+You should be to test the storageOS cli by running. *make certain your $PATH includes /usr/local/bin where we curled the binary to

     $ storageos -v